fogg-lab/transcriptomic-data-integrator/README.md

 # transcriptomics-data-query-and-retrieval
-Search, retrieve, and prepare transcriptomics data from GEO and GDC (development in progress).
+Search, retrieve, and prepare gene expression data from Gene Expression Omnibus and Genomic Data Commons.

+The `gdc` module (to query/retrieve data from GDC) is not implemented yet.
+It is currently in development.

 ## Prerequisites
 - Python 3.7 or higher.